 |Pets:||By arrangement only|

 From the calendar below, please select the dates you’re interested in.
-The change-over day for this property is Saturday and two-week bookings will be taken in high season (July-August) with a minimum of one week (7 nights) in other months.
+In high season (Jul-Aug), the change-over day for this property is Wednesday and two-week bookings will be taken.
+In other months the change-over day is flexible and a minimum of one week (7 nights) can be. booked.
 Please choose the NIGHTS you will be staying (you’ll check out on the morning after your last night).

 Submit your booking enquiry to receive a summary by email.
 We will get back to you as soon as possible to confirm your request.

 To reserve the dates, we require a 50% deposit, with the balance to be paid six weeks prior to your check-in date.
 By paying the deposit, you are agreeing to our Terms and Conditions.